Home > Analyses > Consumer Cyclical > Tractor Supply Company

 Strength & Efficiency Pillars

-Tractor Supply Company exhibits solid profitability with a return on equity of 42.46% and a net margin of 7.06%.
-Its return on invested capital (13.11%) comfortably exceeds its weighted average cost of capital (6.14%), confirming the company as a clear value creator.
-Operational efficiency is reinforced by a favorable interest coverage ratio of 21.22 and asset turnover of 1.42.
-These metrics suggest Tractor Supply effectively converts capital into profit while maintaining manageable financing costs.
+Tractor Supply Company demonstrates solid operational efficiency with a net margin of 7.06% and a robust return on equity of 42.46%.
+Its return on invested capital of 13.11% comfortably exceeds its weighted average cost of capital at 6%, confirming the company as a clear value creator.
+The favorable interest coverage ratio of 21.22 supports its ability to service debt.
+Despite a slight decline in ROIC trend, the firm maintains strong asset turnover at 1.42, underscoring efficient use of capital.

 Weaknesses and Drawbacks